facelessuser/backrefs/docs/src/markdown/index.md

 !!! info "LOCALE and Character Properties"
     Backrefs does not consider `LOCALE` when inserting POSIX or Unicode properties.
-In byte strings, Unicode properties will be truncated to the ASCII range of `\xff`.
+In byte strings, Unicode properties will be truncated to the ASCII range of `\x7f`.
+Inverse of properties or properties collecting unknown/unassigned can extend up to `\xff`.
 POSIX properties will use either Unicode categories or POSIX categories depending on whether the `UNICODE` flag is set.
 If the `LOCALE` flag is set, it is considered **not** Unicode.
 Keep in mind that Backrefs doesn't stop `LOCALE` from being applied, only that Backrefs inserts its categories as either Unicode or ASCII only.